I’m back with another World Builder article. So far I’ve already covered several topics including landscapes, races, habitats, transport and more.

 Are they taxed so the wealthy can live in decadent opulence while the rest of the people starve?

 Is the wealth that is generated used to educate or house the people?
-Fortify the defenses?
+Fortify the defences?

 How is it collected?
 What happens if someone cannot pay?
 Or won’t pay?